MillionConcepts/glcat_documentation/pages/photonmasking.md

 ### Post-CSP "Ghost" Flags

 Data quality significantly degraded late in the mission after a Coarse Sun Point (CSP) event in May 2010 (eclipse 37423) which caused pervasive streakiness in the images in the Y direction.
-The mission attributed the image quality degradation to the pho"partial failure of a capacitor associated with an A/D converter."
+The mission attributed the image quality degradation to the "partial failure of a capacitor associated with an A/D converter".
 By adjusting the time-to-amplitude-converter (TAC) a month later (eclipse 38149), the image quality improved.

 Some remaining streakiness was improved by applying a correction with photon YA values.
 Different walk and wiggle calibration files, as well as stim positions are also used for processing post-CSP eclipses.
 However, despite these improvements to the pipeline for post-CSP eclipses, some remaining photons are not position-corrected and appear as "ghosts" to the actual stars.
-These ghosts have a consistent offset accross the detector from their originating star along the detector Y axis.
+These ghosts have a consistent offset across the detector from their originating star along the detector Y axis.

 ```{image} figures/cnt_e44405.png
 :alt: e44405count